-Prior to European settlement the Beeloo people occupied much of the land east of the Canning River in the City.
+Prior to European settlement the Beeloo people occupied much of the land east of the Canning River in the Shire.
 In 1827 the Colonial Botanist Mr Charles Fraser and Captain James Stirling explored the region to evaluate its suitability for farming.
-Initially the area was used for forestry and orchards; fruit growing continues to be one of the major industries in the City today.
+Initially the area was used for forestry and orchards; fruit growing continues to be one of the major industries in the Shire today.

 Local industries include orchards, intensive horticulture activities, grazing, animal agistment, minor sawmills, poultry, Government Works Depot and the C.B.H state grain terminal.
 The City also encompasses rapidly growing urban areas in the foothills, such as Forrestfield, High Wycombe, Maida Vale, Wattle Grove and an expanding industrial and transport hub adjacent to Perth airport.
 The City is served by the Roe Highway and the Tonkin Highway

 Major features of the City include Gooseberry Hill National Park, Kalamunda National Park, Lesmurdie Falls National Park, Darling Range Regional Park, Victoria Reservoir, Hartfield Park, Jorgensen Park, Pioneer Park, Kalamunda History Village, Kalamunda District Community Hospital, Perth Observatory, Bibbulmun Track, Hartfield Country Club, Hill View Golf Course, Pickering Brook Golf Course, the Kalamunda CBD, Forrestfield Forum Shopping Centre, several state forests and various wineries.